aka-0x4C3DD/meetingAutomation/README.md

 ### Quick Start Guide

 1. **Launch the application**
-   - Windows: Run the executable or `python main.py`
+   - On Windows: Run the executable or `python main.py`
-   - Linux/macOS: Run `python main.py`
+   - On Linux: Run the executable or `python main.py`

 2. **Configure your meeting platforms**
    - Navigate to the Settings tab